 Now you can see that the command block is in the event handler.
 This set of blocks means; "when Button1 is clicked, Sound1 will play."
 The event handler is like a category of action (e.g., a button is being clicked), and the command specifies the type of action and the details of the action (e.g., playing a sound).

 You can read more about the blocks and how they work here: App Inventor Built-in Blocks.

 Try it out on your device or with the emulator!
 When you press the button you should hear the bee buzz.
 Congratulations, your first app is running!

 Note: there is a known issue with the Sound component on some devices.
 If you see an "OS Error" and the sound does not play - or is very delayed in playing, go back into the Designer and try using a Player component (found under Media) instead of the Sound component.

-While your device (emulator or phone/tablet) has been connected to App Inventor, your app has been running in real time on your device.
-If you disconnect the emulator/device from the Blocks Editor, the app will vanish.
+While your phone/tablet/emulator has been connected to App Inventor, your app has been running in real time on your device.
+If you disconnect the device/emulator, the app will vanish.
 You can always make it return by reconnecting the device, but to have an app running without being connected to App Inventor, you must "package" the app to produce an application package (apk file).

 To "package" the app to install on your device or to send to someone else, click the Build tab at the top of the screen.
 Under Build, there are two options available for you to choose from:

-1. App (provide QR code): You can generate a Barcode (a QR Code), which you can use to install the app on a mobile device that has a camera, with the aid of a barcode scanner, like the ZXing barcode scanner (freely available in Google Play).
+1. App (provide QR code): You can generate a Barcode (a QR Code), which you can use to install the app on a mobile device that has a camera.